← Back to blog

 From EXP-16 in our A2A experiment series:

-Receipt ratio measures evidence submissions per mandate, not distinct tasks completed.
-Budget models over-document — submitting multiple receipts per mandate — which inflates this ratio relative to raw task completion.
+What this metric is, and what it is not.
+Receipt ratio measures evidence submissions per record.
+It is not a count of distinct tasks completed.
+Budget models over-document — submitting multiple receipts per record — which inflates the ratio relative to raw task completion.
+We are not claiming budget models complete 33x more tasks.
+We are claiming they submit 33x more evidence per record under identical conditions, while premium models stop short and write proposals.

 Doers vs Planners